pfcrowe/tvb-fnirs/README.md

  ## Background

 fNIRS enables the observation of haemodynamic responses, providing an indirect measure of brain activity via neurovascular coupling similar to the BOLD repsonse,  however the technology is different from magnetic resonance imaging. fNIRS data is collected from a subject and recorded at channels, intermediary locations between a source, which emits near-infrared light, and a detector, which retrieves it.
 Hemoglobin dependent differences in light absorption are detected at different wavelengths and measure changes in oxyhemoglobin (HbO) and deoxyhemoglobin (HbR) concentration in the blood. fNITS optodes are mounted in a montage arrangement on the subjects head, traditionally using a fitted cap.
-The Kernel Flow is unique as a next-generation noninvasive device enabling mobile combined electrophysiological and haemodynamic functional analysis via EEG and time domain fNIRS (TD-fNIRS).
+The Kernel Flow (Ban et al., 2021) is unique as a next-generation noninvasive device enabling mobile combined electrophysiological and haemodynamic functional analysis via EEG and time domain fNIRS (TD-fNIRS).

 <div align="center">
 <img width="468" alt="The TVB Hybrid Modeling Framework (Schirner et al. 2018, Fig. 1)" src="https://user-images.githubusercontent.com/49303905/174487649-b99d63a8-a2cf-4393-bdad-a2baf99e3a94.png">